intellectivelab/docs.intellectivelab.com/_docs/unity-react/installation/unity-7-installation-guide/master-key.md

 ---
-title: Master Key generation and using
+title: Unity Master Key Generation and Using
 layout: docs
 category: Unity 7
 ---

-# Unity Master Key Configuration
+# Master Key

-## Master key

 The application wide Unity master key is used to encrypt/decrypt arbitrary values at Unity configuration file.
-This key is defined either at application's web.xml file or via java runtime property (-Dkey=value) for the whole application server
+This key is defined either at application's `web.xml` file or via java runtime property (-Dkey=value) for the whole application server
 where Unity is deployed.

 Before actual usage, the Unity master key should be configured to enable values encryption at the Unity configuration files.

 The Unity master key can be generated either before Unity deployment via command line utility or when Unity already deployed and running via
 Unity Configuration Console UI.

+# Unity Master Key Generation

 ## Generate master key with command line utility